 Case Study: “I Knocked Through to Create the Ultimate Kitchen Diner”

 Jennifer Turner has completely opened up the ground floor of her remodelled 1960s home by reconfiguring the layout.
-“The builders knocked through a supporting wall between the old kitchen and dining room, incorporating a steel support, to create a large space,” says Jennifer of her stunning new kitchen diner, which incorporates an extension to replace the former garage.
-A wall was also removed between the hallway and living room, completing the remodel.
+“The builders knocked through a supporting wall between the old kitchen and dining room, incorporating a steel support, to create a large space,” says Jennifer.
+Her stunning new kitchen diner incorporates an extension to replace the former garage.
+The builders also removed the wall between the hallway and living room.

 Case Study: “We Opened Up Our Victorian Terrace”

-Lucy and David Houlton took on a four storey Victorian townhouse that had been converted into eight cramped bedsits and reinstated it back into one, with a light and airy, open plan layout.
+Lucy and David Houlton took on a four storey Victorian townhouse that had been converted into eight cramped bedsits.
+They reinstated it back into one, with a light and airy, open plan layout.

 “We realised we could turn it back into a home by knocking through some of the internal walls to create larger living areas and decent-sized bedrooms,” explains Lucy.

-Key to the remodel was the removal of walls on the ground floor to turn two bedsits and a kitchen into a large L-shaped open plan space, with the highlight being the sumptuous master bedroom on the first floor, once two bedsits, which now stretches the length of the property.
+Key to the remodel was the removal of walls on the ground floor to turn two bedsits and a kitchen into a large L-shaped open plan space.
+The highlight is the sumptuous master bedroom on the first floor, once two bedsits, which now stretches the length of the property.